Budapest offers many exhibitions, permanent or temporary, not to be missed during your stay. Discover our Top 10 exhibitions in Budapest!

 He also is responsible for the famous facade of RTL studio, rue Bayard in Paris:

-The Vasarely Museum in Budapest was renovated in 2017 and features more than 150 works by the noted Hungarian artist.
+The Vasarely Museum in Budapest was renovated in 2017 and features more than 150 works.

 The Ludwig Museum offers contemporary and modern works of art including American Pop Art (Andy Warhol, Claes Oldenburg, Robert Rauschenberg, etc.) and also Central European artists with a focus on Hungarian art of the sixties to the present day.
 Temporary exhibitions are scheduled (find programming on the museum website).